line/open-universe/README.md

 This repository contains the code for the [UNIVERSE](https://arxiv.org/abs/2206.03065) and [UNIVERSE++](https://arxiv.org/abs/2406.12194) universal speech enhancement models.

+Audio samples of the models on various test sets are available [here](https://fakufaku.github.io/interspeech2024-universepp-samples/).

 ## Quick Start

 Setup the environment with conda.